Kriti-Anukriti/Sample-Github-Workflow/README.md

-Echo "Hello github Actions"  hello kriti
+Echo "Hello github Actions"  hello kriti .
+Thsi project is to test my knowledge on git